 Make a priority out of proactively monitoring your IT infrastructure.
 You will find that there are a number of benefits and that your company will save money and reputation into the bargain.

-If you consistently monitor your IT infrastructure, you will catch problems, or the potential for problems, before they turn into something big enough to escalate into downtime and impact your business.
+If you or an it consulting service consistently monitor your IT infrastructure, you will catch problems, or the potential for problems, before they turn into something big enough to escalate into downtime and impact your business.

 If you have employees, every minute that your infrastructure is down is a minute where they can’t be going about their work.
 The actual cost of IT downtime depends on the company’s turnover in question, but the average cost has been estimated at $5,600 per minute, and some businesses losing as much as $540,000 per hour due to IT downtime.

 One of the biggest digital risks is that your customer data will be breached by a cyberattack.
 If this happens, businesses can be liable for fines and damages, not to mention having to quickly work to recover the data and secure their systems again.

 As well as the initial cost and effort, a data breach can have a lasting effect on a company’s reputation.
 If customer’s data has been lost once by a company are, the chances are that it will take them a long time to trust them again.
 Not only this, but the company’s reputation amongst potential future customers will be impacted too.

 Customers expect to be able to make their order, view their account, or ask their question on their schedule.

 If they go to your website and find that they can’t do what they need to, or call your contact center and find that the agent can’t give them the information that they want because their systems are down, this will be frustrating for them and not the service that they want to receive.